hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

 ### 8.6 DynamicSQL SET

-A set operator is a tailored for of the trim operator that simplifies the writing of a dynamic SET clause.
+A set operator is a tailored trim operator that simplifies the writing of a dynamic SET clause.

 For example: